Professional Water Heater Services in Houston

 This increased heating period means a longer time that the metal sides of the tank are expanding.
 The leak stops when the metal of the tank cools down and contracts.
 This can give a homeowner a false sense of security that the tank is not leaking.

-If you notice water in the same spot around your tank MORE THAN ONCE, call on Nick’s Plumbing and Air Conditioning Services to diagnose your water heater needs, and explain exactly what you need to get everything flowing again…
+If you notice water in the same spot around your tank MORE THAN ONCE, call on Nick’s Plumbing Service to diagnose your water heater needs, and explain exactly what you need to get everything flowing again…

 WHAT KIND OF WATER HEATERS ARE AVAILABLE?